-How many different ways are there to express your love to someone?
+How many other ways are there to express your love to someone?
 For starters, here are eight unique ways to say “I love you” in different languages.

-Now, let’s look at even more ways to say “I love you” in all languages, as well as some of the cultural traditions and celebrations of the most beautiful emotion there is – love!
+Now, let’s look at even more ways to say “I love you” in all these other languages besides English, as well as some of the cultural traditions and celebrations of the most beautiful emotion there is – love!

 How to Say “I Love You” in Different Languages